-At Royal Military College Saint-Jean, faculty members are dedicated and have their students' success at heart.
-Classes are rarely composed of more than 20 students; the average being of about 10 students per class.
+At Royal Military College Saint-Jean, faculty members are dedicated and have their officer cadets/naval cadets' success at heart.
+Classes are rarely composed of more than 20 officer cadets/naval cadets the average being of about 10 officer cadets/naval cadets per class.
 During the week, Monday through Thursday evening, new students have a mandatory study period.
-In addition, officer cadets benefit from a complete range of academic support services.
+In addition, officer cadets/naval cadets benefit from a complete range of academic support services.

 Can I study Medicine, Health Sciences, Law, Education or Public Relations at Canadian Military Colleges?

 No. These programmes are not offered at Canadian Military Colleges.
 For career opportunities or subsidized studies in these fields, contact your nearest Recruiting Center by dialing 1-800-856-8488.